Journalism

 Scottsdale Community College offers several Journalism and Mass Communication courses that apply to both the degree and certificate program for Journalism and New Media studies within Maricopa – but degrees and the certificates in this program will ultimately be awarded from either Mesa or Glendale Colleges.

 Journalism and Mass Communication courses at SCC transfer to the ASU Walter Cronkite School of Journalism & Mass Communications path.
-SCC focuses on transfer, giving our journalism students have an edge when they reach Cronkite due to their vocational, on the job work experience with nevalleynews.org.
-Northeast Valley News has been credentialed for three of the five major sports franchises in Arizona.
+SCC focuses on transfer, giving our journalism students an edge when they reach Cronkite due to their vocational, on-the-job work experience with nevalleynews.org.
+Northeast Valley News has been credentialed for three of Arizona's five major sports franchises.
 The Arizona Coyotes, The Arizona Diamondbacks, and The Phoenix Rising.
 In addition, nevalleynews.org has been a key media aggregation in several investigative stories.

 Experiential Learning Opportunities

-The program at Scottsdale recognizes and promotes vocational training at its core for the journalism profession and as such our program (specifically JRN 210-News and Media Production) will equip young students of journalism to step into internship positions even prior to entering ASU’s Walter Cronkite program.
+The program at Scottsdale recognizes and promotes vocational training at its core for the journalism profession.
+As such, our program (specifically JRN 210-News and Media Production) will equip young journalism students to step into internship positions even before entering ASU’s Walter Cronkite program.
 JRN 210 (News and Media Production) does this through various avenues of skill set training.

-• All JRN 210 students (nevalleynews.org) are required to take our video filming lab offered in class using their smartphones.
-They will also be trained on at least two editing software programs for short form video production in order to add “value” to their published online copy.
+- All JRN 210 students (nevalleynews.org) must take our video filming lab offered in class using their smartphones.
+They will also be trained on at least two editing software programs for short-form video production to add “value” to their published online copy.
 This is something that today’s working media must know.

-• All JRN 210 students (nevalleynews.org) are required to take audio voicing, in studio production, broadcast writing and audio editing lab offered in JRN 210.
-Again, this is required and will add “value” to online copy and train prospective journalists in both online writing as well as broadcast studio production (podcasts) and short form audio news and entertainment segments.
+- All JRN 210 students (nevalleynews.org) must take audio voicing, in-studio production, broadcast writing, and audio editing lab offered in JRN 210.
+Again, this is required and will add “value” to online copy and train prospective journalists in both online writing and broadcast studio production (podcasts) and short-form audio news and entertainment segments.

-• All JRN 210 students must learn how to post copy to site, implement social media promotion through Facebook, Twitter and Instagram.
+- All JRN 210 students must learn how to post a copy to the site and implement social media promotion through Facebook, Twitter, and Instagram.

-• The spring of 2019 will also introduce Maricopa TV as our newest lab and students will be required to train in television broadcast writing and they will each “audition” on camera and on set for television studio time.
+- The spring of 2019 will also introduce Maricopa TV as our newest lab. students will be required to train in television broadcast writing, and they will each “audition” on camera and on set for television studio time.

 Internship and Work Study Opportunities